jjcordano/jjcordano/README.md

 ### Hi!
 I'm Jean-Julien Cordano. 👋

-🎓 I have a Bachelor's degree from McGill University in Finance and Computer Science and I am currently a Master's student studying Statistics and Data Science at Paris 1 Panthéon-Sorbonne University.
+💼 Currently a Data Scientist at Air Liquide in Paris.
+Previously part of a two-year graduate program as Data Scientist in Air Liquide Operations in Brussels.

-💼 Currently taking part in a two-year graduate program as Data Scientist at Air Liquide in Brussels.
+🎓 I have a Bachelor's degree from McGill University in Computer Science and Finance and a Master's degree Statistics and Data Science at Paris 1 Panthéon-Sorbonne University (_M2 MOSEF_).

-🎯 My fields of interest are __statistics__, __computer science__, __deep learning__, and __finance__.
+🎯 My fields of interest are __statistics__, __computer science__, __agentic AI__, and __finance__.

 🔭 Check out my projects :
 - [Implementing Elkan's accelerated Kmeans algorithm from scratch](https://github.com/jjcordano/elkans_kmeans).